-The Friends of Hopewell Valley Open Space (FoHVOS) have established the Private Lands Stewardship Program, a free service designed to support the stewardship efforts of homeowners and residents, regardless of the size of your property.
+The Friends of Hopewell Valley Open Space (FoHVOS) has established the Private Lands Stewardship Program, a free service to FoHVOS members .
+The Private Lands Stewardship Program supports stewardship efforts of all members regardless of property size or membership level.

 Many in our community want to support the natural diversity of our native plants and wildlife but do not know how to start.
 Our natural heritage is hampered by problems including overabundant white-tailed deer and invasive species.
 FoHVOS mitigates these negative impacts through active stewardship that protects and restores biodiversity.
 The Private Lands Stewardship Program extends these efforts to all Hopewell Valley homeowners seeking to implement sound ecological stewardship practices.

-FoHVOS staff will provide a visit to your property to guide and assist in enhancing the natural beauty and ecological value of your land.
+FoHVOS staff will provide an 1 to 2 hour visit to your property to guide and assist in enhancing the natural beauty and ecological value of your land.
 Click to learn more about these free options open to participants:

 For a brief summary of the Program, please download the Program flier.
 Our goal is to enroll a minimum of 800 Hopewell Valley households.

 Please contact Michael Van Clef, Stewardship Director to discuss some options.
 Mike can be contacted at 609-730-1560 or Michael@fohvos.org.